SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

 4. Extract template DNA and array in 96 well format leaving two wells open.
 (One for a negative water control and another for the positive Mock Community control)

+	4b.(OPTIONAL) Quantify the extracted DNA to confirm acceptable amounts are present for the PCR.

-5. Using Illumina Experiment Manager, create a sample plate for each 96 well plate of template.
+5. Using Illumina Experiment Manager software (only compatible with windows), create a sample plate for each 96 well plate of template.
 Choose indexes that correspond to one of the four index pair plates above.
 See Appendix A for instruction on creating a custom assay in IEM.